Lazerbeak12345/chaml/README.md

   - `else` takes a function, called only if all previous functions are false.
   Has no return.

 If returns a function that resolves itself.
-Untill this is run, the if is not evaluated.
+Until this is run, the if is not evaluated.

 ```chaml